DWAL: History

-1969-2001: AM era
+1969-2002: AM era

-DWAL-FM was inaugurated in 1969 as DWAM-AM on 1080 kHz.
-It was initially located along Calero Road.
+DWAL-FM was inaugurated in 1969 as DWAM-AM on 1290 kHz.
+It was initially located along Calero Road, Batangas City.
 However, with the declaration of Martial Law on September 21, 1972, under Ferdinand Marcos, the station was closed under strict censorship imposed under Proclamation No. 1081.
 After complying with the papers needed for resumption of broadcasts, DWAM-AM returned on air by October that same year.
 By the middle of the 70s, the station moved successively to Hilltop, Kumintang Ibaba and settled at the now-demolished Basilica Site until it ceased operations.

 DWAM, through the years, provided listeners with religious broadcasting, news, music and oftentimes, religious drama.
 Its notable roster of personalities during the 70's included Lita Aguila-Bicol, Bert Cabual, Fr.
 Nonie Dolor, Oscar Adelfo de Villa, Rene Beraña and Avis Magtaas; Bicol and Dolor would later team up to reestablish the station at 95.9 FM in 2009 while Cabual rejoined in 2011 after years of overseas work in London.
-It was also in this period that 1080 kHz enjoyed the distinction of being the sole AM station in the market until Batangas Capitol operated Radyo Balisong (now known as DZBR Bible Radio 531, owned by the evangelical group Cathedral of Praise) opened shop in 1981.